Skip to main content

 Harvesting your hydroponic herbs

 As soon as your herbs are around three to four inches, you can pinch the tips to help encourage branching.
 Wait a bit for some new growth, and then harvest as needed.
 You want to be sure not to harvest too much and stress the plant, but keep in mind that the more regularly you trim back the plants, the more you’ll encourage new growth.
-Regular trimming keeps the herbs healthier and living longer but should be kept to no more than a third of the existing plant.
+Regular trimming keeps the herbs healthier and living longer — just make sure not to cut any more than a third of your plant at once.

 Hydroponic growing is often a bigger upfront investment but can be rewarding over time once you’ve learned exactly what you’re doing.
 The biggest benefit of growing herbs hydroponically is that you’ll always have a fresh batch of your favorite ones on hand to use in recipes or even just to add a lovely scent to your kitchen!